Grammarsalad/B_Kits/README.md

 When the character reaches 7 points of fatigue, they gain the 'fatigued' condition.

-This component is meant to coinside with the revisions to the various classes presented in this mod as a kind of balance, but I decided to seperate it out as that might be too extreme of a change for some.
+This component is meant to coincide with the revisions to the various classes presented in this mod as a kind of balance, but I decided to separate it out as that might be too extreme of a change for some.

 #### 1201: Performance Fatigue: Bard Song Fatigue